-In Auckland, no matter where you are, there’s a beach on every part of the compass from North, East, South and West.
+In Auckland, no matter where you are, there’s a beach on every part of the compass from Central Auckland to the North, East, South and West of Auckland, Waiheke Island and Great Barrier Island.
 Whether you’re wanting a cool dip, a day trip, picnic, photoshoot, surf session or a good stroll, Auckland’s beaches can provide everything you want.

 So without further ado, here’s a list of the best beaches in Auckland.

 Herne Bay beach

 On a weekday morning, think of this beach as your very own private one because it is absolutely empty as all the locals are going about their daily routine.
 In the evenings though, Herne Bay Beach is pumping with locals unintentionally coming together as they unwind from a long day.
 This beach has strong community vibes and is perfect for those who want some company.